Dynamic Cheap Talk without Feedback: Introduction

 The previous result identifies a tractable subset of uniform equilibrium payoffs.
-We next examine how tight this characterization is.
-While the result builds on deviations that preserve the marginal distribution over messages, correlation across periods allows for richer statistical tests, making some such deviations detectable. \Cref{ex:counter-example} shows that, in general, uniform equilibrium payoffs need not lie in the convex hull of partial commitment payoffs.
-Nevertheless, Proposition~\ref{prop:necessary} provides a necessary condition: any uniform equilibrium payoff must be induced by an outcome that is robust to a class of undetectable deviations based on permutations of the state process, following \citet{rsv}.
-These deviations correspond to applying the equilibrium strategy to a fictitious state process that is statistically indistinguishable from the true process and is therefore undetectable.
+However, in general, this is only a partial characterization.
+While the result builds on deviations that preserve the marginal distribution over messages, correlation across periods allows for richer statistical tests, making some such deviations detectable. \Cref{ex:counter-example} shows that the converse fails: uniform equilibrium payoffs need not lie in the convex hull of partial commitment payoffs.
+Nevertheless, Proposition~\ref{prop:necessary} provides a necessary condition: any uniform equilibrium payoff must be induced by an outcome that satisfies receiver obedience and is robust to a class of undetectable sender deviations based on permutations of the state process, following \citet{rsv}.
 Finally, \Cref{prop:iid} shows that when states are i.i.d., all deviations that preserve the marginal distribution over messages are undetectable.
-Hence, the static benchmark\textemdash the convex hull of equilibrium payoffs of the persuasion model with partial commitment\textemdash is exact, providing a micro-foundation for this model.\\
+Hence, the static benchmark\textemdash the convex hull of equilibrium payoffs of the persuasion model with partial commitment\textemdash is exact, providing a micro-foundation for persuasion with partial commitment.

 \textbf{Related Literature}: Our paper relates to the growing literature on strategic communication in dynamic environments where the underlying state evolves over time, see, e.g., \cite{rsv, escobar2013efficiency, renault2017optimal, ely2017beeps, margaria2018dynamic, meng2021value, Lehrer2026}.
-In particular, our paper contributes to the question of whether repeated interaction can substitute for commitment, see, e.g., \citet{KUVALEKARetal, best2024persuasion, mathevet2019reputation, jain2026calibratedforecastingpersuasion}.
-These papers offer rationales based on coarse summaries of past play, reputation, or statistical tests such as calibration.
+In particular, our paper contributes to the question of whether repeated interaction can substitute for commitment, see, e.g., \citet{KUVALEKARetal, pei2023repeated, mathevet2019reputation, jain2026calibratedforecastingpersuasion}.
+These papers offer rationales based on coarse summaries of past play, costs of lying, reputation, or statistical tests such as calibration.
 In contrast, we show that even without feedback, dynamic interaction can partially restore commitment through endogenous restrictions on the distribution over messages.